kamarajenne/kamarajenne/README.md

-- 👋 Hi there, I'm Jenne!
+- 👋 Hi there, I'm Jenne Kamara!

 - 🔭 I’m an Data & Analytics Engineer